ekn394/KPL-Intro-to-Git-and-GitHub/Studend_FAQs_Lesson1-2.md

 A: You can get back to the prompt by pressing <code> q </code> for 'quit'
 <hr>
-Q: Lessons 28-30 seem out of date, where can I find 2021 era instructions for upgrading the Git Bash prompt?
+Q: Lessons 28-30 seem out of date.
+Where can I find 2021 era instructions for upgrading the Git Bash prompt?

 A: <a href="https://github.com/ekn394/KPL-Intro-to-Git-and-GitHub/blob/main/upgrade-git-bash-prompt.md" target="_blank"> 2021 Instructions (for Windows)</a>
 <hr>
-Q: The videos show opening files in Sublime Text (version 2) from the command line, but their instructions don't work for me?
+Q: The videos show opening files in Sublime Text (version 2) from the command line, but their instructions don't work for me.
 What should I do?

 A: Don't stress out about which code editor you use.
 Sublime Text, Atom, Visual Studio Code, Notepad++, or just plain Notepad.
 If you wanted to be able to launch a good coding text editor from Git Bash, I recommend downloading and installing <a href="https://code.visualstudio.com/" target="_blank"> Visual Studio Code</a>.